-A child with diabetes may test his/her own blood glucose level per the written order of a physician or advanced practice registered nurse (APRN) stating the need and the capacity of such child to conduct self-testing.
-The Board may request written acknowledgement from the parent/guardian and have the school nurse approve the student's ability to test his/her blood glucose independently but may not deny the student's right to test if the school has the written order from the physican or APRN.
+A child with diabetes may test his/her own blood glucose level per the written order of a physician stating the need and the capacity of such child to conduct self-testing, along with written authorization of the parent/guardian.
 Such self-testing shall be pursuant to guidelines promulgated by the Commissioner of Education.
+The time or place where a student with diabetes may test his/her blood-glucose level on school grounds shall not be restricted provided the student has written parental/guardian permission and a written order from a physician licensed in Connecticut.